Countess of Dufferin: History

-In the mid-1880s, the locomotive was again sold, this time to the Columbia River Lumber Company, owned by William Mackenzie and Donald Mann of the Canadian Northern Railway.
-They renamed the locomotive as The Betsy and used it to power the sawmill.
 In 1909, the City of Winnipeg learned of the locomotive's existence and convinced the owners to donate it to the city.
 It was transported back to Winnipeg, restored in the Weston Shop and renumbered CPR No. 1.
 It was displayed in various locations until 1977, when George Richardson and the CPR spent a considerable amount of money to fully restore the Countess of Dufferin.
-The locomotive now resides in the Winnipeg Railway Museum located on tracks 1 and 2 in Via Rail Union Station in downtown Winnipeg.
+The locomotive now resides in the Winnipeg Railway Museum located on tracks 1 and 2 in Via Rail's Union Station in downtown Winnipeg.